peter-leonov/ngx_http_js_module/README.markdown

 The JS module could be compiled as any other nginx module:
 ./configure --add-module=/absolute/path/to/the/ngx_http_js_module/

-If you want to look into the guts and do somthing there, please configure like the following:
+If you want to look into the guts and do something there, please configure like the following:
 HTTP_JS_COLOR=yes ./configure --with-debug --add-module=/absolute/path/to/the/ngx_http_js_module/

 in which: